imitelis/Full_Stack_Open_Exercises/part10/README.md

 };
 ```

-This exercise is completed once you can log the user's authenticate mutations result after the sign in form has been submitted.
+This exercise is completed once you can log the user's <em>authenticate</em> mutations result after the sign in form has been submitted.
 The mutation result should contain the user's access token.

-Exercise 10.14: storing the access token step1
+### Exercise 10.14: Storing the access token step1

 Now that we can obtain the access token we need to store it.
-Create a file authStorage.js in the utils directory with the following content:
+Create a file <em>authStorage.js</em> in the <em>utils</em> directory with the following content:

 ```
 import AsyncStorage from '@react-native-async-storage/async-storage';